o2r-project/erc-spec/docs/spec/index.md

 - allow supporting software tools to create interactive renderings of ERC contents for [manipulation](../glossary.md#manipulate).

 These goals are manifested in the **UI bindings** as part of the ERC configuration file under the root level property `ui_bindings`.
+The license of code specifically included to support UI bindings MUST be the same as the `code` license.

 An ERC MUST denote if UI bindings are present using the boolean property `interactive`.
 If the property is missing it defaults to `false`.